rezich/arena/README.md

 Controls
 --------

+The following are the default controls.
+I say "default" but really there's no way to change them yet.
+Oops!

 - Mouse0 - click on ground to move, click on enemy to autoattack
 - Mouse1 - click on unit to select, drag to select multiple units*
 - Q - ability 1